-It’s obvious that getting an unknown error while using your printer even in an urgent situation is a major set back.
-However, we can’t deny that each and every electronic device may have some issues even for any minor reasons.
+Obviously, getting an unknown error while using your printer is a major setback even in an urgent situation.
+However, we can’t deny that each and every electronic device may have some issues, even for minor reasons.
 In most cases, printers can cause issues only when they start conflicting with connected devices like the computer.
 Similarly, the networking printers can also cause issues with the wireless network connection.

 How to Fix HP Service Error 79

-Though all the HP printers do come with an official warranty for a limited timeframe, once the printer starts getting older, the more issues start appearing.
-Now, to be very specific, if the error 79 or the service error 79 is troubling you a lot then it’s highly recommended to restart your printer once.
+Though all the HP printers do come with an official warranty for a limited timeframe, more issues start appearing once the printer starts getting older.
+Now, to be very specific, if the error 79 or the service error 79 is troubling you a lot, then it’s highly recommended to restart your printer once.
 That means turn off your printer and then turn it on.
 The service error also indicates that the incompatible DIMM might be installed.

 - So, first, you’ll need to simply restart your printer as well as your connected computer.
 Once turned off the printer, wait for at least 30 seconds and then power it back.